richardcom/tp/docs/DeveloperGuide.md

 ####  Implementation

 The implementation of the DeleteBy command is supported by `DeleteByCommand.java` and `DeleteByCommandParser.java`

+The relevant methods are:

+*`DeleteByCommandParser#parse(String args)` --- Parses the user input: book name, ISBN, or number of borrowed times.
+*`DeleteByCommand#execute(Model model)` --- Deletes the book from the library.

 Given below is an example usage scenario and how the DeleteBy mechanism behaves at each step.